Theoretical Population Biology

 Theoretical Population Biology is a peer-reviewed scientific journal covering research on theoretical aspects population biology in its widest sense, including mathematical modelling of populations, ecology, evolution, genetics, demography, and epidemiology.
-The editor-in-chief is Noah A. Rosenberg (Stanford University), who in January 2013 succeeded the founding editor Marcus Feldman (Stanford University).
-The journal has a partnership with the journal Genetics, exchanging manuscripts in between the two if they are a better fit of the other journal's scope.
+The editor-in-chief is Jeremy Van Cleve (University of Kentucky), who succeeded Noah A. Rosenberg in January 2025.
+Rosenberg succeeded the founding editor Marcus Feldman (Stanford University) in January 2013.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.57.